Jumaruba/jtimesched/docs/05_assignment/05_assignment.md

 protected static void addXmlElement(TransformerHandler hd, String element, AttributesImpl atts, Object data);
 ```

-There two conditions in this function and one doesn't influence the other.
+There are two conditions in this function and one doesn't influence the other.
 ```java
 if (atts == null)
 if (data != null)